 For those of us who tend to think mainly of Nazis and Soviets when we think of countries in WWII who persecuted their own citizens, McMorris reminds us of what the Americans did to those of Japanese descent in her lovely and bittersweet novel based on the lives of several real people.

 The novel begins in November, 1941, with 19-year-old Maddie Kern having a secret relationship with Lane Moritomo.
-At first, Maddie didn’t need to hide her love for Lane because he was Japanese, but because Lane was the best friend of her very protective older brother TJ.
+At first, Maddie hid her love for Lane not because he was Japanese, but because Lane was the best friend of her very protective older brother TJ.
 But after Pearl Harbor, everything changed.
 Not only were all Japanese looked at with loathing, but any Caucasian who associated with someone of Japanese descent was ostracized as well.
 Maddie didn’t care; she loved Lane.
 But TJ saw things differently.
-He had always felt betrayed by his father, who was driving drunk when his mother got killed in a car accident, and now he felt betrayed by his “brother,” Lane, who he called “a dirty yellow Jap.”
+He had always felt betrayed by his father, who was driving drunk when his mother got killed in a car accident, and now he felt betrayed by his “brother,” Lane, whom he called “a dirty yellow Jap.”

 Angry and alienated, TJ enlisted as the war picked up steam.
 Lane and his family were evacuated to the Manzanar Internment Camp in the Sierra Nevada.
 Maddie claimed she was pregnant with a mixed-race child and joined Lane at Manzanar.